 I have modified my CW beacon controller project so that it now produces the FSCW pitch-shifting information along with the standard Morse code signal.
 The beacon controller can either be implemented as an EPROM-based device or as a self-contained Arduino microprocessor project.

 The FSCW signal sounds close enough to regular Morse code that most hams should instantly be able to copy it.
 One might expect to get some funny RST reports back, especially in the tone digit.
 A report of 5999 might not be too surprising if the remote operator were to rate the quality of the two tones.

-Your author has modified the VFO for his 40-30 CW Transmitter and added a switch so that FSCW mode can be easily turned on and off.
+Your author has modified the VFO for his 40-30 CW Transmitter and added an FSCW switch to his Accu-keyer so that the mode can be easily turned on and off.
 Numerous QSOs have been made with this setup.
-In the first contact, the other operator said that he "got it" after a few rounds and did not have any trouble copying the FSCW signal.
+In one contact, the other operator said that he "got it" after a few rounds and did not have any trouble copying the FSCW signal.
 In another contact, an extended rag-chew was conducted on a the 40 meter band during a summer night with extremely noisy atmospheric conditions, the operator on the other end reported good copy.